to6ev/Lighting-a-Candle-PHP-Script/README.md

 http://lightingacandle.pe.hu

-or click on the button: 'Clone or Download'
+or click on the button: 'Clone or download'